2001 Pacific hurricane season: Seasonal summary

+The basin experienced La Niña to neutral atmospheric conditions, which began in 1998 and continued through the year.
 The season officially began on May 15 in Eastern Pacific and on June 1 in Central Pacific; both ended on November 30.
-There were fifteen tropical storms in the eastern Pacific basin during the 2001 season.
-Of those, seven became hurricanes, of which two became major hurricanes by reaching Category 3 intensity or higher on the Saffir–Simpson hurricane wind scale (SSHS).
-Four tropical depressions formed and dissipated before reaching the intensity of a named storm.
-In the eastern Pacific proper, the season saw average activity in terms of the number of named systems, but the season also featured seven hurricanes and two major hurricanes, both totals a bit below long term averages.
-Overall, activity during the season was near normal.
+There were 15 tropical storms in the eastern Pacific basin during the 2001 season, one below-average.
+Seven of those became hurricanes, which have maximum sustained winds of at least 75 mph (120 km/h).
+This was two below-normal.
+Two hurricanes became major hurricanes, which reach Category 3 intensity or higher on the Saffir–Simpson hurricane scale (SSHS).
+This was below the normal of four major hurricanes.
+Four tropical depressions also formed and dissipated before reaching the intensity of a named storm.
+The four tropical cyclones in the Central Pacific was near the long-term average, although all were weak.

 The first storm of the season, Hurricane Adolph, formed in late May, slightly ahead of schedule, and at the time was the strongest May hurricane on record.
-This season featured only one named storm in the month of June, followed by three in July and only one during August, including none during the first three weeks of August, a time that usually sees several storms.
-Activity picked up during the second half of the season, starting in September, when five named storms were observed, before decreasing to three and no storms in October and November respectively.
+It was later surpassed by Hurricane Amanda in 2014.
+This season featured one named storm in June, followed by three in July.
+There was only one named storm in August - Flossie; well below the average of four.
+Activity picked up in September, when five named storms were observed.
+These included Hurricane Gil and Tropical Storm Henriette, which had interacted with each other, and Juliette, which had the season's only landfall in Mexico.
+There were three named storms in October.
+In addition to Juliette, several storms came close enough to land to require tropical cyclone warnings and watches, including Adolph, Dalila, Ivo, and Lorena.

-On average, two to three tropical storms or hurricanes hit Mexico every year on the Pacific side.
-However, only one tropical cyclone, Hurricane Juliette, made landfall along the coast of Mexico in 2001.
-In addition, Adolph, Dalila, Ivo, and Lorena came close enough to land to require tropical cyclone warnings and watches.